Paul C. Schulte High School, Terre Haute, Indiana

-The convent diary first notes financial problems in the 1971-1972 school year.
+The convent diary first notes financial problems in the 1971-72 school year.
 Tuition and parish assessments were raised.
-But by Feb.
-1976 conditions were such that the Terre Haute Deanery Board voted to close the school.
+But by February 1976, conditions were such that the Terre Haute Deanery Board voted to close the school.
 The convent closed at the end of the school year.
-The student body organized a fund-raising drive that made it possible to continue for one more year.
-In May 1977, the Board decided that the school would have to close at the end of that summer.
+The student body organized a fundraising drive that made it possible to continue for one more year.
+In May 1977, the board decided that the school would have to close at the end of the summer.